 Attempts to introduce a constitutional monarchy were met with opposition from radicals, such as Maximilien de Robespierre, who took control of the new government and proclaimed the abolition of the monarchy and the establishment of the French Republic.

-Unknown artist.
-Portrait of Maximilien de Robespierre c.
-1790.
+Portrait of Maximilien de Robespierre by an unknown artist, c.
+1790

 Louis XVI and his family were imprisoned, and the king was eventually executed on January 21, 1793.
 This event marked the beginning of a violent period in which the Jacobins, led by Robespierre, implemented the bloody Reign of Terror.
 Thousands of people were executed for supposed counter-revolutionary activities, including members of the aristocracy, clergy, and even ordinary citizens suspected of opposing the new government.
 The terror eventually came to an end with Robespierre's execution in July 1794.